ralph-e-boy/cercapix/readme.md

 Tap the detail photo to return to the grid view of the list.

 The app tries to lazy-load all image assets, using a category on UIImageView which asynchronously downloads an image while setting a placeholder..
-It will attempt one retry before giving up, if the image donwload fails..
+It will attempt one retry before giving up, if the image download fails..

 The api ingestion method is to serialize the api response as JSON using the built-in json serialzation library, which returns an NSDictionary.
 Since this app only uses a small portion of the Instagram api, the entries are then retrieved with accessor convenience methods which are added to NSDictionary via a category, `NSDictionary+instagram_api`.
 When I started doing that I thought maybe I could use `typedef`s to hide this better, but you can't write a category on a typedef'd object.
-Next time I will subclass NSDictionary!

 ### Prerequisites